“I want to start my own cleaning business…but I’m scared, because I don’t know how. Where do I start?”

 The Caveat to Hiring a Pro

-It’s more time, and a business owner your time is at a premium, outsourcing your website is a respectable option, especially while you’re still in the field.
+It’s more time (as business owner your time is at a premium) outsourcing your website is a respectable option, especially while you’re still in the field.

 Make sure you have a basic understanding of how SEO works so that you have a passing knowledge of what your web developer should be doing.

-People like you, who choose to start a cleaning business, usually have a working knowledge of cleaning.
-You’ve either worked as a cleaner in the past or you’re proficient in household chores.
+Most people who start a cleaning business have a working knowledge of cleaning.
+You’ve either worked as a cleaner in the past, or you’re proficient in household chores.

 You have room to grow and learn.
 You want to do that basic learning and growth in a place without employees.
 It’s hard to maintain authority if you’re employees see you flubbing basic stuff.